onlinehub0808/-smart-contract-best-practices/README.md

 #### Monolithic versus Modular

 A monolithic self-contained contract keeps all knowledge locally identifiable and readable.
-While there are few smart contract systems held in high regard that exist as monoliths, there is an argument to be made for the extreme locality of data and flow - for example, in the case of optimizing code review efficiency.
+While there are few smart contract systems held in high regard that exist as monoliths, there is an argument to be made for extreme locality of data and flow - for example, in the case of optimizing code review efficiency.

 As with the other tradeoffs considered here, security best practices trend away from software engineering best practices in simple short-lived contracts and trend toward software engineering best practices in the case of more complex perpetual contract systems.